wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 					 For example, consider a dimension representing **length**.
 Before constraining it, the dimension embodies a **potential** for any length.
 						 When we constrain it by selecting a specific instance (e.g., "1 meter"), we are **assigning a value** to that dimension.
 							This assignment effectively **quantifies** one of the potential states of the dimension.
+###### The Specific States (i.e. Instances) of the First Dimension
+The **solution sets** of equations, domains, and ranges are all determined by the interplay of parameters (which configure relationships) and the nature of the variables (representing quantities).
+	In essence, parameters limit or configure the subsets of values that the variables can assume.
 #### The Evolution of the First Dimension: Increasing the Number of Differentiated States (within the First Dimension)
 I.e. The increase in Differentiated States (i.e. variance) within this First Dimension.
 	Increase in "values"/Instances within bounds of the First Dimension.